 How to Become a Rehabilitation Counselor

 What Is a Rehabilitation Counselor?

-Rehabilitation counselors provide counseling to clients and act as their advocates, helping both the client's school or employer create an environment where people with different abilities can succeed.
+Rehabilitation counselors counsel clients and act as their advocates, helping both the client’s school and employer create an environment where people with different abilities can succeed.

-In general, rehabilitation counselors have a master's degree, but each state has its own regulations and requirements.
+Rehabilitation counselors generally have a master’s degree, but each state has its own regulations and requirements.
 In some states, a license may not be required for rehabilitation counselors who provide only vocational rehabilitation services or job placement assistance.

+How to Become a Rehabilitation Counselor